Short-term outlook for market remains positive: Devang Shah

 CLOSE – Rs 54

-NALCO closed weekly in positive territory.
-It consolidated in thin range during the week.
-Its daily momentum indicators are in BUY.
-Risk Reward is favorable to BUY at current levels.
-One can buy with a stop loss of Rs 52 for the target of 58/59 levels in short term.
+NALCO consolidated in a thin range during the week.
+Its weekly momentum indicators are in BUY.
+It has consolidated above 20-DMA.
+Risk reward is favorable to BUY at current levels.
+One can buy with a stop loss of Rs 51 for the target of Rs 59/64 levels in short term.

 RAYMOND – BUY